nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

     --dry-run -o yaml | kubectl apply -f -
     ```

-5. In VSC Explorer, go to ``/home/ubuntu/`` folder click on **New File** :material-file-plus-outline: and create a config file with the following name:
+5. In VSC Explorer, click on **New File** :material-file-plus-outline: and create a config file with the following name:

     ```bash
     nai-nfs-storage.yaml
     ```

-     Add the following content and replace the IP address with the IP address of ingress gateway.
+     Add the following content and replace the `nfsServerName` with the name of the Nutanix Files server name .

     === "Template YAML"

         ```yaml hl_lines="9"
         kind: StorageClass
         apiVersion: storage.k8s.io/v1